dockware/docs/contribute/create-feature.md

 ```
 {% endcode %}

-Great, we are up to date.
+Great, we are up-to-date.
 Now just start a new feature branch that will be used for the pull request later on.

 {% code title="ON HOST" %}
 ```text